vagrant-landrush/landrush/README.md

 <a name="visibility-on-the-host"></a>
 ### Visibility on the Host

+Visibility on the host means that the hostname of the VMs can be resolved on the host's DNS system.
+Depending on the OS this might require some manual configuration.

 <a name="os-x"></a>
 #### OS X

 If you're on an OS X host, we use a nice trick to unobtrusively add a secondary DNS server only for specific domains.
-Landrush adds a file into `/etc/resolver` that points lookups for hostnames ending in your `config.landrush.tld` domain name to its DNS server.
+Landrush adds automatically during startup a file into `/etc/resolver` that points lookups for hostnames ending in your `config.landrush.tld` domain to its DNS server.
 (Check out `man 5 resolver` on your Mac OS X host for more information on this file's syntax.)

 <a name="linux"></a>
 #### Linux

-Though it's not automatically set up by landrush, similar behavior can be achieved on Linux hosts with `dnsmasq`.
-You can integrate Landrush with dnsmasq on Ubuntu like so (tested on Ubuntu 13.10):
+Though it's not automatically set up by Landrush, similar behavior can be achieved on Linux hosts with `dnsmasq`.
+You can integrate Landrush with `dnsmasq` on Ubuntu like so (tested on Ubuntu 13.10):

     sudo apt-get install -y resolvconf dnsmasq
     sudo sh -c 'echo "server=/vagrant.test/127.0.0.1#10053" > /etc/dnsmasq.d/vagrant-landrush'
     sudo service dnsmasq restart

 If you use a TLD other than the default `vagrant.test`, replace the TLD in the above instructions accordingly.
 Please be aware that anything ending in '.local' as TLD will not work because the `avahi` daemon reserves this TLD for its own uses.

 <a name="windows"></a>
 #### Windows

-**Note**: Windows support is currently considered experimental.
-If you having problems using Landrush on Windows please let us know.

-On Windows a secondary DNS server can be configured via the properties of a network adapter.
-This will be illustrated in the following using Windows 10 with VirtualBox.
+On Windows a secondary DNS server can be configured via the properties of the network adapter used by the VM.
+Landrush will attempt to configure the adapter automatically during startup.
+If this fails, please follow the manual setup instructions below.

+It is recommended to use an elevated command prompt (command prompt with full administrator permissions), since admin privileges are needed to make the required changes.
+Landrush will try to elevate your prompt automatically, but this requires to spawn additional processes which in turn loose some potentially important log messages.

+In the following section manual network configuration is described using Windows 10 and VirtualBox.

 When running VirtualBox on Windows in combination with Landrush the Network